NotAYoutuberYT/nixos/README.md

 ## TODO

-- write configurations for homelab machines
+- write more services for homelab machines
+- setup fail2ban for service web portals
 - give everything a sanity check (this involves going through EVERYTHING)
 - improve modularity
     - make things such as notification daemons, terminals, editors, compositors, and shells a bit more modular